Have mutual fund questions? We've got answers.

 A rollover is generally a movement of funds from one type of plan (e.g., 401k) to another type of plan (e.g., IRA).

-Distribution paperwork is a form that must be submitted to initiate a rollover to State Farm.
+Distribution paperwork is a form that must be submitted to initiate a rollover.
 The paperwork may be referred to as a distribution election form, direct rollover form, or distribution authorization form.
 The paperwork may be part of a termination packet received by a participant who is eligible to receive a distribution from a plan.

 Most custodians require the participant to call to request distribution paperwork.
 Custodians may process rollover requests through Internet forms or phone calls.

-A 529 College Savings Plan is a program that allows participants to invest in a special account designated for qualified higher education expenses.
-College savings plans offer a rate of return that depends on the performance of the plan's investments.
-As such, the value of a college savings plan account may increase or decrease over time.
+A 529 Savings Plan is a program that allows participants to invest in a special account designated for qualified higher education expenses.
+529 savings plans offer a rate of return that depends on the performance of the plan's investments.
+As such, the value of a 529 savings plan account may increase or decrease over time.

 A prepaid tuition plan allows parents, grandparents, and others to lock in today's tuition rates.
 The program will pay out future college tuition at any of the state's eligible colleges or universities (or make a payment to private and out-of-state institutions).